-If you see riders donuting, disappearing, or going the wrong way, or you do the same, it's likely caused by one of the following:
+If you've never seen riders, or you see riders donuting, disappearing, or going the wrong way, or you do the same, it's likely caused by one of the following:

 - your Internet connection in general is having issues (typically over WiFi)

 - your Internet connection to our servers isn't strong/stable